africanmoose/digitalgarden/src/site/notes/1x - References/11 Notes/11.03 Ideas/We are naturally obedient to authority.md

 ---
-{"dg-publish":true,"permalink":"/1x-references/11-notes/11-03-ideas/we-are-naturally-obedient-to-authority/","title":"We are naturally obedient to authority"}
+{"dg-publish":true,"permalink":"/1x-references/11-notes/11-03-ideas/we-are-naturally-obedient-to-authority/","title":"We are naturally obedient to authority","noteIcon":""}
 ---